Leo-Besancon/exercices-b2expand/README.md

 In this repository, you will find contracts I wrote to learn Solidity.
 In each folder, I put the contract's code, a README.md file explaining the tests made on the Ropsten testnet, and the ABI structure of the contracts which is needed to interact with the contract.

-To make theses tests, I used the following accounts:
+To make these tests, I used the following accounts:

 * Account1: [0xb56551f9d17f8ff809a2975ce5da16cbc911aa90](https://ropsten.etherscan.io/address/0xb56551f9d17f8ff809a2975ce5da16cbc911aa90)
 * Account2: [0x86f3af5490258c386eafd41beeffc998d17f505e](https://ropsten.etherscan.io/address/0x86f3af5490258c386eafd41beeffc998d17f505e)